Operator (That's Not the Way It Feels): Live performances

 In 1973, Croce performed "Operator (That's Not the Way It Feels)" on the series The Midnight Special.
 Live versions of the song have also been released on the albums Jim Croce Live: The Final Tour and Have You Heard: Jim Croce Live.

+Popular culture

+Homer Simpson sings the song, with many errors in the lyrics, in The Simpsons season 30 episode 5, "Baby You Can't Drive My Car".